sourcegraph/handbook/content/engineering/code-intelligence/index.md

 We track most of our work using [issues on the Sourcegraph main repository](https://github.com/sourcegraph/sourcegraph/issues).
 If you have an issue that wants our attention, mention [the @sourcegraph/code-intel team](https://github.com/orgs/sourcegraph/teams/code-intel) or tag your issue with the [`team/code-intelligence` label](https://github.com/sourcegraph/sourcegraph/labels/team%2Fcode-intelligence).

+## New Engineer Onboarding

+Our team is growing and to help our new teammates have the best onboarding experience we have created additional material that builds on Sourcegraph's [general engineering onboarding](../onboarding.md) guide.
+We think will help you ramp up in all things code intel.

+### Weeks 1 - 4

+**Architecture Presentation**: An experienced code intel engineer will give a live presentation primarily to the new hire (and any other Sourcegraph teammate who’s interested) explaining the architecture of our systems at a high level.

+**Pair Programming**: Keeping inline with [engineering pairing sessions](../onboarding.md#pairing-sessions) we will support our new teammates by setting aside dedicated time every week for mentoring.
+This not only helps deliver guided learning but also is great for team and relationship building.

+**First Tasks**: The team has marked issues we believe are good first issues in [Github](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+label%3A%22good+first+issue%22++label%3A%22team%2Fcode-intelligence%22), following the [starter task process](../onboarding.md#starter-tasks) work with the code intel engineering manager to select three issues that you think are good ones for you to work on in your first 4 weeks.

+**Technical Design Diagrams**: We know that a picture is worth a thousand words and we will create visual diagrams to supplement our written documentation for the most critical or complex components and processes.
+This material is great for async learning and can provide a better understanding of the parts that make up the big picture.
+Browse through available diagrams in the [code intel Google drive](https://drive.google.com/drive/folders/1vKcW5EM4RBIuF8ZFvPM0G1FRwl_03RXK) and learn how the Bundle Manager works or view Inter-service request diagrams.

+### Second Month

+**Inverted Presentation**: Our new teammate has now had some time to explore the source code and will use their knowledge to present to the team.
+You can choose to either explain the architecture of an existing component or present a solution to a problem you just solved.
+The team will give feedback and clarify where needed and provide more details to high-level designs.

+**Feedback**: We want to hear from our new teammate how helpful each of these onboarding experiences was and we will continuously update our onboarding guide based on new insights.
+As per the engineering guide for feedback will be gathered in week 6.

 ## Members

 - [Aida DeWitt](../../../company/team/index.md#aida-dewitt-she-her) ([engineering manager](../roles.md#engineering-manager))